Verata (goat breed): History

 The Verata is a traditional and heterogeneous goat breed from the Tagus depression in western central Spain, bounded to the south by the Montes de Toledo and to the north by the western Sistema Central.
 It was traditionally reared in the Sierra de Gredos, in the area where the provinces of Ávila, Cáceres and Toledo meet.
 Towards the end of the twentieth century there was some displacement of the breed from its area of origin, the comarca of La Vera, into the comarca of Navalmoral de la Mata to the south.

+A herd-book was established by the Ministerio de Agricultura, Pesca y Alimentación, the Spanish ministry of agriculture, in 1986.
+A breed association, the Asociación Extremeña de Criadores de Caprino de Raza Verata, received government approval in 2000, and in 2008 the Verata was included by royal decree in a list of indigenous livestock breeds at risk of extinction.
+A breeding programme was approved by the Junta of Extremadura in 2020.

+The Verata population has been in decline since the early twentieth century, for reasons including both economic depression and the aging of the rural population in its area of distribution.
+In 1986 the total number for the breed was reported to be just under 100000 head; in 2024 it was 6554, consisting of 6040 breeding nannies and 265 billies.
+Its conservation status was listed as "at risk/vulnerable".

 Characteristics

-The Verata has been known to be fairly easy to handle; they are popular in the dairy and meat industries because of that and they can adapt well to the different management systems.
-They have been known to be very hardy, and can survive in many climates.
-They are adapted to the mountain pastures because they have strong, long legs, and they can also survive on poor and scarce feed.